-- Do not take an MAOI within 5 days of stopping Cymbalta unless directed to do so by your physician.
+- Do not take an MAOI within 5 days of stopping Cymbalta unless directed to do so by your healthcare provider.

-- Do not start Cymbalta if you stopped taking an MAOI in the last 2 weeks unless directed to do so by your physician.
+- Do not start Cymbalta if you stopped taking an MAOI in the last 14 days unless directed to do so by your healthcare provider.